Personal Injury Lawyer

 - Loss of limbs

 When Can MMI Be Determined?

 Reaching MMI can result from a short stint in physical therapy, or it could be years of working with multiple physical therapists, occupational therapists and speech therapists.
 You could also require numerous surgeries before your physicians can determine MMI.
 The length of time needed to determine a patient’s plateau of progress and projected future functioning depends on several factors:

 As frustrated as you might be with the prolonged settlement and litigation process, the best advice is to focus on your treatment and wait until you have reached MMI.
 You might feel like you need the funds immediately, but if you agree to a settlement too quickly, the insurance company will likely not offer you a fair and justified payment for your injuries.

 Keep in mind that during the investigation process, it takes time for your legal team to gather all of the essential medical information in your records.
 When you wait to attain MMI, your personal injury lawyer should have the facts he or she needs to argue for the maximum settlement to which you are entitled.

 With the rise in malpractice cases against both doctors and hospital staffs across the United States, many healthcare facilities are looking to MMI providers to help safeguard their assets while still providing quality care.
-If you or someone you know has been injured due to negligence on behalf of any entity within the healthcare system, it is important that they consult with an experienced personal injury lawyer like John K. Zaid & Associates who can protect their rights.
+If you or someone you know has been injured due to negligence on behalf of any entity within the healthcare system, it is important that they consult with an experienced personal injury lawyer can protect their rights.